MyBrainTech MyBrainTech MyBrainTech

 EEG: A revolution for the cosmetics industry.

 In a recent crossover study, Gabriel & al. (2021)[7] compared the emotions induces in fifteen participants during the application of two cosmetic products of the same consistency but of unknown composition.
 Their electrophysiological evaluation was carried out thanks to an EEG recording the brain activity of the participants at the time of the application of the products.
-The data provides a map of real-time representation of the emotional state of the participants to the experimenter.
-The fast and easy positioning of the electrodes and the Bluetooth wireless data transmission open new perspectives for the study of brain activity in natural or ecological environments.

 This study showed that the most preferred cosmetic product by the participants was the one that induced emotions with the most positive valence.
 In order to facilitate the reading of their results, Gabriel & al. imagined a visual representation of the emotions felt by the participants.
 In a white sphere, particles moved according to emotions’ valence (i.e. to the right is positive, to the left if negative) and arousal (i.e. up if strong, down if weak).
-The measurement of the brain activity of a participant, represented in the figure below, indicates that she felt more positive emotions of weak and strong arousal during the application of the second cosmetic product, compared to the application of the first product where she felt strong negative emotions.
-This fact was confirmed by measuring the brain activity of the other participants.

 Finally, the results obtained using the dimensional valence-excitation model of emotions further validate the notion that cosmetic applications has effects on the brain.
 The study highlights that EEG can be successfully used to assess the emotions induced by the application of a cosmetic product in real-time.
 Thus, EEG is a useful complement to other methods of examining emotions (e.g. observations, surveys, focus group).
-Since emotions are very complex phenomena with multiple manifestations, access to objective measurements of positive and negative valence, is a revolution for the cosmetic industry.
-Especially because the emotional component of such products has a significant impact on consumer satisfaction (Apaolaza-Ibañez & al., 2011)[8].

 In conclusion.